nhatanh002/bridges-plan/proposal.md

 The other Welups-to-Eth direction should be the more or less the same.

+Below are the charts illustrating this flow:

 ### ETH-to-Welups deposit flow
 ![deposit eth](./assets/deposit-eth.svg)

 ### Welups-to-ETH release flow
 ![release eth](./assets/release-eth.svg)

+### User interface
+A rudimentary UI/UX wireframe can be found [here](https://ninjamock.com/s/S63LNJx)

 Key management solution proposal
 ================================